pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

     for each of these species** (with 97% similarity threshold).

     However, in the OTUs taxonomy table, we see that *Lithobius curtipes* and *Adoristes ovatus* are represented by 2 OTUs, respectively.
-Certanly, the barcoding gaps may vary between different specie, thus resulting in different OTUs for the same species when using single sequence similarity threshold.
+Certainly, the barcoding gaps may vary between different species, thus resulting in different OTUs for the same species when using single sequence similarity threshold.
     But let's check if the post-clustering process will help to merge these OTUs with same species names (see below).